LambdaBW-Water-My-Plants3/Back-End/README.md

  - [UserRoles](docs/UserRoles.md)
  - [Useremail](docs/Useremail.md)

-## Documentation For Authorization

- All endpoints That do not require authorization.
+# All endpoints That do not require authorization.

  Method | HTTP request | Object Expected
  ------------- | ------------- | -------------